Cars 2: The Video Game: Reception

-Cars 2 received mixed reviews from critics, with a score of 72 and 74 on Metacritic for the Xbox 360 and PlayStation 3 versions respectively.
+Cars 2 received mixed-to-positive reviews from critics, with a score of 72 and 74 on Metacritic for the Xbox 360 and PlayStation 3 versions respectively.
 IGN gave the game an 8 out of 10 rating, stating that "Cars 2 is a great multiplayer game that rivals Mario Kart."
 The Official Xbox Magazine gave it a 7.5 out of 10 rating, praising fun and polished racing but criticizing the fact that online play was missing from the title.
 Game Informer gave the title a 7.75 out of 10 rating, calling it a satisfying racing experience.
 GameSpot's Justin Calvert gave it a 7.5 out of 10 rating, praising its career mode and track designs.
 He was, however, upset that there was no online mode as expected and also no free roam unlike its predecessors.